clayne/useful-scripts-0xeb/python/README.md

 ## dll2proj.py

 [dll2proj](./dll2proj/) is a script to convert a DLL file into a Visual Studio project by taking all the exports and creating their respective function stubs (with a dummy signature and implementation).

+## pyast.py

+`pyast.py` analyzes and extracts elements from Python source files using AST parsing.
+It can dump global functions, variables, classes, and import statements from a specified file.